 MICHELIN Selected: What the Recognition Signals

-JAM Hotel holds a MICHELIN Selected listing in the 2025 guide, which places it in a specific tier of the Brussels hotel market.
+JAM Hotel is a 3-star hotel in Brussels' Saint-Gilles commune, with rates from $95 per night.
 Michelin's hotel selection sits outside its star and key framework and functions instead as an editorial endorsement of quality and character at properties the inspectors consider worth knowing about.
 It is not a starred or keyed property, but inclusion in the guide at any level requires that the property clear a threshold that filters out the merely adequate.

 In Brussels, MICHELIN Selected properties span a range of formats and price positions, from intimate maisons to urban design hotels.
 JAM Hotel occupies the design-led independent segment, a cohort that has grown across Belgian cities as travellers have moved away from international chain formats toward properties with a more defined local voice.
 For comparison, Hotel Amigo, a Rocco Forte Hotel and Corinthia Grand Hotel Astoria Brussels occupy the grand-hotel tier with full-service infrastructure and higher average rates; JAM Hotel operates in a different register, where the building's personality and neighbourhood integration carry more weight than lobby scale.